ansible/ansible-rulebook/docs/rulebooks.rst

           action:
             debug:

-| A ruleset **must** contain one or more sources, it allows you to pass configuration
+| A ruleset **must** contain one or more source plugins, the configuration parameters
-| parameters into the source plugin.
-The Source plugin can also be configured with
+| can be specified after the source plugin type.
+The source plugin
-| event filters which allow you to transform the data before passing it to the Rules
+| can also be configured with event filters which allow you to transform the
-| engine.
-The filters can also be used to limit the data that gets passed to the Rules
+| data before passing it to the rules engine.
+The filters can also be used to
+| limit the data that gets passed to the rules engine.
+The source plugin is
-| engine.
-The source plugin is started by the **ansible-rulebook** and runs in the
+| started by the **ansible-rulebook** and runs in the background putting events
-| background putting events into the queue to be passed onto the Rules engine.
+| into the queue to be passed onto the rules engine.
 | When the source plugin ends we automatically generate a shutdown event and the ruleset
 | terminates which terminates **ansible-rulebook**.